 The American Dental Association lists many common injuries that may occur as the result of dental malpractice.
 Some of the more common types of dental malpractice include the following.

 When a dentist damages the patient’s inferior alveolar nerve or lingual nerve, it can cause permanent damage and severe pain.
 There are many ways this can happen.
 For example, dentists can cause nerve damage when doing a root canal or when extracting a wisdom tooth.
 Additionally, a dentist may place an implant too close to the nerve and cause nerve damage.
-Unfortunately, nerve damage is all too common in dental malpractice cases.
+Unfortunately, nerve damage is all too common in these types of cases.
 In the worst cases, nerve damage can cause lifelong conditions, like anesthesia dolorosa and trigeminal neuralgia.
-Hence, you should contact a dental malpractice attorney as soon as possible if you think you have suffered nerve damage.
+Hence, you should contact an attorney as soon as possible if you think you have suffered nerve damage.

 Dental Implant Issues